The holiday season is one of giving, which often means it can easily become the season of spending too.

 As you begin to purchase gifts and spend money, be sure to subtract the amount from your running Christmas budget total.
 This will let you know how well you are sticking to your budget and will make it easier to make adjustments between categories if needed.
 Tracking your spending is the biggest key to sticking to your budget.

 - Take advantage of Black Friday and Cyber Monday sales.
 The pre-holiday sales that many retailers offer are a great way to get ahead on your shopping and save some funds.
 Reviewing your list and the sales ahead of time can help you maximize your savings.

 - Do most of your shopping online.
 Shopping online can save you money and time, as it gives you the ability to comparison shop to find the best price.
 Don’t forget to look for free shipping codes and allow plenty of time for your gifts to arrive.
-Many online stores offer extra savings and free shipping over the Black Friday weekend.
-Be sure to check out the Cyber Monday sales, as well.